“Before we discuss whether we’re all in sales,” I asked at a recent workshop, “someone tell me what selling is?”

 “Twisting their words around so they feel like they’re foolish if they don’t use your services,” proclaimed another.

-After hearing a few more negative descriptions like these, I asked them to try on this definition:
+After hearing a few more manipulative descriptions like these, I asked them to try on this definition:

-Selling is asking appropriate questions so that the prospective client sees for (her)self that (s)he needs what you offer.
+Selling is asking appropriate questions so that the prospects or clients see for themselves that they need what you offer.

 The room was suddenly quiet.
 So I asked six questions: